Pasqg/mdstitch/README.md

 # mdstitch

-A rust util to merge multiple markdown files into one.
+A rust cli util to merge multiple markdown files into one.

 ## Stitching markdown files